How to dilute essential oils: a simple safety guide

 Oils that ask for extra care

-Some oils are naturally hot and deserve a lighter hand: cinnamon bark, clove, oregano, thyme, and lemongrass are best kept at 0.5 to 1 percent, or enjoyed in a diffuser instead.
-Peppermint is stronger than its friendly scent suggests.
-And cold-pressed citrus oils - bergamot especially, along with lemon and lime - can make skin extra sensitive to sunlight, so keep them off any skin that will see the sun within 12 to 24 hours.
+Some oils are naturally hot on the skin and deserve a lighter hand.
+Cinnamon bark is the strictest of all, and the simplest answer is to keep it out of skin blends entirely and enjoy it in a diffuser.
+Keep clove bud, oregano, thyme and lemongrass to 0.5 percent at the very most, and treat the diffuser as the easier home for all of them.
+Peppermint is stronger than its friendly scent suggests, and it is not suitable for young children at all.
+Cold-pressed citrus oils are a separate matter: bergamot especially, along with lemon and lime, can leave skin far more sensitive to sunlight, so keep them off any skin that will see the sun within 12 to 24 hours.

 We will always be plain about this: essential oils are for external and aromatic use only.
 Never swallow them, never add them to food or drink, and never apply them inside the mouth or nose.
-Keep every bottle tightly capped and well out of reach of children - the lovely smells are exactly what makes them tempting.
-Pets deserve the same caution; cats in particular do not process these compounds well, so diffuse only in ventilated rooms with a door left open, and never apply oils directly to an animal.
+Keep every bottle tightly capped and well out of reach of children, since the lovely smells are exactly what makes them tempting.
+Pets deserve the same caution.
+Cats in particular do not process these compounds well, so diffuse only in a ventilated room with the door left open, and never apply oils directly to an animal.

-Light, heat, and air slowly change an essential oil, and an oxidized oil is far more likely to irritate skin.
-Keep your bottles in dark glass, tightly capped, in a cool cupboard away from sunlight - never on a warm windowsill or a steamy bathroom shelf.
+Light, heat and air slowly change an essential oil, and an oil that has oxidised is more likely to irritate skin.
+Keep your bottles in dark glass, tightly capped, in a cool cupboard away from sunlight, never on a warm windowsill or a steamy bathroom shelf.
 Write the date you opened each bottle on the label: citrus and pine oils are happiest used within a year of opening, while most others keep well for two or three.
+Blends made with a carrier follow the shorter clock of the two, so make them in small amounts and use them while they still smell fresh.

-Since 2005, our advice has not changed: measure, dilute, patch test, and let the plants do their quiet, pleasant work.
-Browse our organic essential oil collection when you are ready to blend, and if you are ever unsure about an oil, write to us - we would much rather answer a small question than hear about a sore forearm.
+Since 2005 our advice has not changed: measure, dilute, patch test, store well.
+If you would like to browse before you blend, our essential oil collection lists what each oil smells like and where it comes from, and if you are ever unsure about a particular oil, write to us.
+We would much rather answer a small question than hear about a sore forearm.